 Derek passes both hands through his hair, ‘Sorry.’
 Absentmindedly he picks up a flag and throws it into the bucket.

-‘The Walking Dead?
-On New Year’s Eve?
-Sounds like a lot of fun…’ Derek says sarcastically.
+His brother looks up from the brochure he was perusing.
+‘Huh?
+Miss The Walking Dead?
+They are DVD’s for God’s sake.
+Sounds like a lot of fun,’ he adds sarcastically.
 ‘I think I’ll just stay here.
-I’ve got some… err… schoolwork to catch up on…’
+I’ve got some… err… schoolwork to catch up on.’

 Teddy just stares at his brother.
-Schoolwork?
-Derek schoolwork?
+‘Schoolwork?
+You’re doing schoolwork?
 On New Year’s Eve?’

-‘Are you on FaceTime?
-Or watching Taïga?’
+‘What are you doing?
+Are you on FaceTime?
+Or watching err… Taïga?’

 ‘Nope… I’m checking something out… I’ll tell you in the morning…’

 ‘Shall we?’
 The girls look at each other…

-Screaming and laughing they spur their horses down the snowclad slope…
+Screaming and laughing they spur their horses down the snowclad slope.

 ‘Shall we try the beach?’